 There are a lot of good sources about drum synthesis on the web.
 Two exceptionally good readings are:

-- The Sound on Sound synth secrets series has a lot of good articles for different drum sounds - The owners manual of the Waldorf Attack synthesizer contains a lot of HowTos on drum synthesis.
+The owners manual of the Waldorf Attack synthesizer contains a lot of HowTos on drum synthesis.

 Use your search engine of choice to find both documents.